Abhishekkjainn/Studize/docs/development_guidelines.md

 ### 2. Keep zero errors and zero warnings

-This essentially sums of all of the following points
+This essentially sums up points 2.1 and 2.2.

 #### 2.1 Use `dartdev.log()` instead of `print()`